dqian3/autobahn-artifact/README.md

 # Autobahn: Seamless high speed BFT - SOSP24 Artifact
 This is the repository for the Artifact Evaluation of SOSP'24 proceeding: "Autobahn: Seamless high speed BFT".

-For all questions about the artifact please e-mail Neil Giridharan <giridhn@berkeley.edu> and Florian Suri-Payer <fsp@cs.cornell.edu>.
+For all questions about the artifact, including troubleshooting, please e-mail Neil Giridharan <giridhn@berkeley.edu> and Florian Suri-Payer <fsp@cs.cornell.edu>.

 # Table of Contents